-§ 34.8030 TECHNICAL REVIEW AND APPROVAL OF SUBDIVISION PLAT OR PARTITION PLAT
+§ 36.8030 TECHNICAL REVIEW AND APPROVAL OF SUBDIVISION PLAT OR PARTITION PLAT.

 - (A) The subdivision plat or partition plat and all required material shall be filed with the Planning Director for final approval.
 Within 10 business days of filing, the Planning Director shall determine whether the material conforms with the approved tentative plan and with the applicable requirements of this Ordinance.
 If the Planning Director determines that there is not such conformity, the applicant shall be so advised and afforded an opportunity to make corrections.
-When the plat is found to be in conformity, it shall be - (B) On a subdivision plat, the approval signature of the Chair of the Board of County Commissioners or the Chair's delegate, shall be required to certify that the plat is approved.
+When the plat is found to be in conformity, it shall be signed and dated by the Planning Director. - (B) On a subdivision plat, the approval signature of the Chair of the Board of County Commissioners or the Chair's delegate, shall be required to certify that the plat is approved.